Have a question for us? This page will be updated with the ones we receive most often.

 Does the Venture (or any other product) include any games?

 Sorry, we do not sell game roms.
-That would be copyright infringement.
+We build the hardware to be able to enjoy the hobby of retrogaming.

-However, let’s face it, they’re easy enough to find with your favorite search engine.
-Adding them to the Venture is extremely simple.
+However, let’s face it, game roms are easy enough to find with your favorite search engine.

 We’ve all seen sellers who sell hundreds or even thousands of roms with their products.
 You should view those individuals with great suspicion, as this is highly unethical.
 Anyone can download thousands of games and put them on an SD card, and often these sellers don’t even take the time to make sure each game works properly.